 I'm offering this design in a highly-curated selection of materials and finishes.
 All versions include a stainless steel backplate for added weight.
 The Monolith and Monolivia feature entirely stainless steel parts with PVD coating.
 All other versions feature an aluminum upper housing and lightly textured, matte-black powder-coated steel backplate.
 Each version includes my discreet metal, hand-enameled Portcullis maker's mark on the rear of the case, in a complementary color.

 Aerospace: a bead-blasted silver anodized finish—gray Portcullis badge.
+SOLD OUT

 Tactical: a bead-blasted black anodized finish—gray Portcullis badge.
+SOLD OUT

 Retro Refrigerator: a matte blue-green powder-coat evocative of Midcentury Modern kitchen appliances and typewriters—white Portcullis badge.
+SOLD OUT

 Maritime: a matte blue powder-coat—white Portcullis badge.